mjj209/cf-for-k8s/docs/deploy.md

       > **Important** Your certificates must include a subject alternative name entry for the internal `*.cf-system.svc.cluster.local` domain in addition to your chosen external domain.

-1. To enable Cloud Native Buildpacks feature, configure access to an external registry in `cf-values.yml`:
+1. To enable Cloud Native buildpacks feature, configure access to an external registry in `cf-values.yml`:
    1. To configure Dockerhub.com
-      Uncomment dockerhub configuration in `cf-values.yml` and comment Google container registry registry configuration
+      Uncomment dockerhub configuration in `cf-values.yml` and comment out Google container registry registry configuration.
-      ```console
+      ```yml
       app_registry:
          hostname: https://index.docker.io/v1/
          repository: "<my_username>"